Why You Should Avoid Artificial Sweeteners

 Artificial Sweeteners Lead to More Cravings, Not Less

-Yes, you read that right.
 Although artificial sweeteners are “calorie-free” these chemical food additives have been shown to contribute to weight gain, not weight loss as they were intended.
 For most of human history, sweeteners were inextricably tied to caloric density.
 Humans (and other animals) have a natural ability to regulate calories and weight based on the taste and texture of food.
 Recently, studies have found that although artificial sweeteners are “calorie-free” their sweetness still stimulates the production of insulin, your fat-storage hormone.
-When our bodies release insulin, we are in a storage-mode since insulin’s job is to put nutrients into your cells, however, in the case of artificial sweeteners, there are no nutrients present.
-As no nutrients are present to the body, the signal loop becomes damaged, our hunger cues remain, and this can lead to overeating.
+When our bodies release insulin, we are in a storage mode since insulin’s job is to put nutrients into your cells, however, in the case of artificial sweeteners, there are no nutrients present.
+As no nutrients are present in the body, the signal loop becomes damaged, our hunger cues remain, and this can lead to overeating.

 Artificial Sweeteners Harm Gut Bacteria